 It was a sturdy building built of solid brick with six towering white posts marking the main entrance.
 Today, 80 years later, the main campus encompasses 14.5 acres and offers over 220,000 square feet of floor space dedicated to the provision of high quality healthcare to the residents of the tri-county area.
 The facility, including the nursing home, employs over 600 people and offers medical services and programs usually only found in bigger hospitals located in major metropolitan areas.
 In order to ensure easy access, the facility also operates four off-site health centers.
 The centers are staffed by physicians and physician assistants employed by the hospital.
 These sites, located in Beaver Falls, Copenhagen, Harrisville and Lyons Falls, help to bring the skills of the staff and the modern technology of the facility directly to the local communities.
 A fourth hospital-owned center is located on the main campus in Lowville.
 The Women's Health Center offers Board Certified Obstetrical and Gynecological physicians providing a comprehensive program of women's health services.
-It is staffed by two physicians and an Adult Nurse Practitioner who are currently accepting new patients.
+It is staffed by four physicians and an Adult Nurse Practitioner who are currently accepting new patients.

 The hospital recently remodeled and enlarged the Diagnostic Imaging Department.
 The cornerstone of the new center is the first and only Digital Mammography Unit in the North Country.
 We are proud of offering some of the latest technology available in the ongoing fight against breast cancer.
 The next step in our goal of improving and expanding services to the community was the ever busy Emergency Department.
 They currently see over 10,000 patients a year.
 It was recently remodeled, modernized, and enlarged to increase capacity while improving quality and service.